 There are many International Max Planck Research Schools, all in a specific research area, and all of them operate independently from each other.
 Click here to learn more about working with the Max Planck Society.

-Costs for the IMPRS are completely covered by the German government.
+No, costs for the IMPRS are completely covered by the German government.
 The enrolment at Friedrich Schiller University Jena is optional and further information is provided here.

 Costs for consumables and equipment are covered by the host lab.